 Release date: February 1967

-“Beggin” was composed by Bob Gaudio and Peggy Farina, recorded by The Four Seasons with Frankie Valli as a lead singer, and reached number 16 in the Billboard Hot 100.
+“Beggin” was composed by Bob Gaudio and Peggy Farina, recorded by The Four Seasons with Frankie Valli as a lead singer, and reached number 16 on the Billboard Hot 100.
 “Beggin” has many different covers, and Shocking Blue sang one of the most famous versions in 1974.
-Sometimes Shocking Blue’s version is taken for original.
+Sometimes Shocking Blue’s version is taken for the original.

 Cover song: Madcon “Beggin”